 You can open different windows for the same session (e.g. if you want to display the Recap tab as well as the Control tab).
-To do so, open a session with File > Open... or File > New, then go to Window > New Window.
+To do so, open a session (File > Open... or File > New), then go to Window > New Window.

-You can open different sessions at once, on several windows, though there is no evident point in doing so except copying data from one to another or comparing them.
+You can open different sessions at once, on several windows, though there is no evident point in doing so.